 Updates on queue status, and other notifications will keep them informed about the situation, as they wait in the comfort of their cars, window shop, eat or even run other errands.
 Starting with 20 tickets, to 15 to 10 and so on, notifications make potential customers aware of how much longer till they can be served.

 When their turn arrives, the teller will call their number and they will receive a notification.
 This system also supports priority waiting, for disabled or elderly customers.

-To better understand and find out more about WhatsApp queueing, follow this link: How WhatsApp queueing work
+To better understand and find out more about WhatsApp queueing, read How WhatsApp queueing works

 A seamless shopping experience for all involved